Send the link below via email or IMCopy

 *Much of France and Germany were also in total ruin!

 Countries on the Allied side decided to send representatives to Paris, France - in particular, a palace named Versailles - to have peace talks.

 Germany was shocked to find they were not even invited to the peace talks, so all decisions were made without them!

 *Even after the Treaty of Versailles was written, most countries felt like nothing good had been accomplished, and that another war would be inevitable one day.

 Discussion Question: Do you agree with any of the punishments that were given to Germany?
 Why or why not?

 At least 5 million soldiers were missing, meaning their families never saw them again.

-*Level 4, #2: Do you think the losing side of a fight or war should have a say in their own punishment?
+Discuss with a partner: Do you think the losing side of a fight or war should have a say in their own punishment?